krzysztofdudek/ai-minion/prompt.md

         *   Add new, specific tasks to the "Action plan" in `{plan_title}.md` for each identified file and the work required on it.
 These new tasks MUST follow the full structure outlined in Step 4.4.3.
         *   Update the `{plan_title}.tasks.md` file: mark the "Identify files..." task as "DONE", and add the new sub-tasks (e.g., 1.1.1, 1.1.2) marked as "TO DO".
         *   Return to Step 4.5.2 to pick the next task (which will likely be one of the newly added sub-tasks).
         *   This ensures each file modification is a distinct, planned, and tracked task.

-4.5.7.
+4.5.7. **Special Handling for "[DECOMPOSED TO SUB-PLAN]" tasks:**
+    *   **IF** the current task is marked with `[DECOMPOSED TO SUB-PLAN]` notation, **THEN**:
+        *   Extract the sub-plan file path from the task description
+        *   **The sub-plan file MUST already exist and be approved** (created during planning phase in steps 4.1-4.4)
+        *   Begin working on the sub-plan as if it were your main plan (Steps 4.5 → 4.6)
+        *   **IF** sub-plan file does NOT exist or is not approved, this indicates an error in the planning phase - return to Step 4.3 to clarify with stakeholder

+4.5.8.
 Implement the changes for the current task precisely as described in the action plan.
     *   **You MUST NOT perform any refactoring or make changes beyond the explicit scope of the current task**, unless the task *is* a designated refactoring task.
     *   **RESIST the urge to "improve while you're here"** - if you notice something that could be better but isn't part of the current task, ignore it completely.
     *   Adhere strictly to project coding standards, naming conventions, and architectural patterns.
     *   **Crucially, ensure all specified security measures (e.g., input validation, parameterized queries, correct use of cryptographic APIs, adherence to authZ/authN rules) are implemented exactly as planned.**

-4.5.8.
+4.5.9.
 After implementing the changes for the current task, perform local verification as per its "Verification criteria" defined in the action plan.
 This might include compiling, running unit tests, static analysis checks, etc.

-4.5.9. **Detailed Self-Review Checklist:**
+4.5.10. **Detailed Self-Review Checklist:**
     a.  **Correctness & Security:** Code logically fulfills task requirements, considers edge cases, free from new vulnerabilities, all planned security measures correctly implemented.
     b.  **Quality Standards:** Follows project standards, clear names, complex logic commented (explaining *why*), reasonably performant, robust error handling.
     c.  **Testability & Side Effects:** Maintains/improves testability, new tests correct and comprehensive, no unintended consequences on other code.
     d.  **Plan & Pattern Adherence:** Addresses intended requirement/design point, aligns with stakeholder-validated assumptions, adheres to SOLID principles and relevant design patterns.

-4.5.10. **Decision Point after Implementation & Self-Review:**
+4.5.11. **Decision Point after Implementation & Self-Review:**
     *   Identify if the current task involved an attempt to modify a file known to have editability restrictions (e.g., certain types of rule files like `.mdc`) or if an `edit_file` operation failed due to such restrictions despite the content itself being correct.
     *   **IF** the task involved such a file **AND** the intended content for that file has been prepared and the conceptual self-review of this content (as per Step 4.5.9, applied to the content itself) is satisfactory:
         *   Update the status of the current task to "DONE (Manual Update Required)" in the `{plan_title}.tasks.md` file.